click-contrib/click-help-colors/README.rst

 click-help-colors
 =================

-Colorization of help messages in a click_.
+Colorization of help messages in Click_.

 Usage: